-The above is consistent with the following 'Guy Gundaker's view of Rotary'. (→ p39-40)

-The duties of a Rotarian as a vocational person
+The above is consistent with the following 'Guy Gundaker's view of Rotary'. $(\rightarrow p39-40)$ The duties of a Rotarian as a vocational person

-= To learn and practice Rotary's "high ethical standards of business" and "various principles of service", and to promote the development of business and industry
+= To learn about "the high ethical standards of business and the various principles of service" and to apply them in the business life and in the business community of individual Rotarians for the betterment of business, industry, and society.